Eye Bag Removal

 - Triangular malar mound

-These factors contribute to differing extents in different individuals hence it is necessary to analyze each patient individually with 3D imaging and especially feeling and measuring the area to find out the relative contribution of each factor and address each factor appropriately:
+These factors contribute differently to individuals hence it is necessary to analyze each patient individually with 3D imaging and especially feeling and measuring the area to find out the relative contribution of each factor and address each factor appropriately:

 - Filler in the cheek and tear trough to shore up bony support, reducing the protrusion of the eyebag